 work), externships, apprenticeships, job shadowing, mentorship, informational interviews,

 service learning, and volunteering.

 Students are responsible for arranging their individual Co-op/Internships.
 Students should begin preparing their Co-op/Internships at least two quarters ahead of time.
 To begin, review the How to Find an Internship Handout.
-Email the Work-Based Learning Program Manager for support in developing a plan and identifying opportunities.
+Email the Career Services at the contact information below for support in developing a plan and identifying opportunities.

 199 Instructors are responsible for advising Co-op/ Internships students in their respective departments.